 Book December four to six months out.
 October–November is the value window.
 Skip summer unless heat-tolerant.

-File closes at VERY HIGH.
+File closes at HIGH.
 Book direct two months out; the Palmeraie format means availability is steadier than Medina boutiques.
 Skip if you want to walk to Jemaa el-Fna; expect a thirty-minute drive each way.